ROLE OF COMPLIANCE CERTIFIERS

 A Certified Handler’s Certificate is a new requirement under the Regulations, different from the past Approved Handler Certificate.
 If you have any questions or concerns, please do not hesitate to contact us.

-A Certified Handler must know and be able to explain:
+Amongst other requirements a Certified Handler must know and be able to explain:

 To receive an application form please contact us at firstname.lastname@example.org.